ggrammar/100slices.pizza/posts/ansible_synthetic_facts.md

 This is fine if you know that every server you'll ever touch has an eth0 interface, and that eth0 interface will always have a private IP address.
-Things aren't usually that simple - what I'd really like is to use a variable like `private_network_address` and use that instead.
+Things aren't usually that simple - what I'd really like is to have a variable like `private_network_address` and use that instead.

 Ansible gathers all of the information we need to synthesize this variable, it's just a matter of putting it together: